Paul A. Creasman, Ph.D.

 Department of Communication Studies

 B.A., Telecommunication, Pepperdine University

-Paul A. Creasman is a Professor of Communication and chair of the Department of Communication and English.
+Paul A. Creasman is a Professor of Communication and chair of the Department of Communication Studies.
 He teaches a broad range of courses including Communication Theory and Media Production, as well as seminar courses in media and society and evangelical culture.
 His research interests include the social effects of media, the music of Larry Norman, and evangelical engagement with popular culture.
 He is the incoming chair of the Religion and Media division of the Broadcast Education Association.
 Prior to academia, he worked in the Christian radio industry as a disc jockey, music director, programmer, and operations manager.

 “Evangelicals Find God in LOST.”
 In Evangelical Christians and Popular Culture: Pop Goes the Gospel.
 Robert Woods, Jr., Ed.
 Santa Barbara, CA: Praeger Publishing, 2013, 211-230.